onap/integration-simulators-nf-simulator-avcn-manager/README.md

-# AVCN Simulator
+# AVCN Manager
-Simulator that fetches changes of configuration from kafka and sends them to VES client.
+Application that fetches changes of configuration from kafka and sends them to VES client.

 ## What does it do?
-The simulator processes notifications from NETCONF server.
+The manager processes notifications from NETCONF server.
 It does this by being a subscriber of a Kafka topic that is fed with NETCONF notifications.
 The topic name is "config".
 Incoming notifications are then processed and output of this processing is sent to VES client.